An Automated Probabilistic Asteroid Prediscovery Pipeline: Introduction

-We present an automated prediscovery pipeline that combines orbit fitting to Minor Planet Center (MPC) astrometry, propagation of the orbital uncertainty distribution into archival and ongoing wide-field surveys, and a linking step to control false positives.
+We present an automated prediscovery pipeline that combines orbit fitting to the Minor Planet Center's (MPC) astrometry, propagation of the orbital uncertainty distribution into archival and ongoing wide-field surveys, and a linking step to control false positives.
 By constructing probabilistic sky maps instead of single-point ephemerides, the pipeline enables statistically robust searches that account for both astrometric uncertainty and the sensitivity of archival survey images.
-This approach is survey-agnostic (though it requires access to survey images or low-threshold source catalogs) and is applicable to current and future wide-field facilities such as Pan-STARRS \citep{chambers2016panstarrs}, ZTF \citep{masci2019ztf} and the Rubin Observatory \citep{ivezic2019lsst}.
+This approach is survey agnostic (though it requires access to survey images or low-threshold source catalogs) and is applicable to current and future wide-field facilities such as Pan-STARRS \citep{chambers2016panstarrs}, ZTF \citep{masci2019ztf} and the Rubin Observatory \citep{ivezic2019lsst}.

-The discovery rate of near-Earth objects (NEOs) is set to rapidly increase, primarily due to the Rubin Observatory, NEO Surveyor~\citep{2023PSJ.....4..224M}, and NEOMIR~\citep{2024EPSC...17..882L}.
-These newly discovered asteroids will potentially have non-zero impact probabilities and require rapid prediscovery searches.
+The discovery rate of near-Earth objects (NEOs) is set to rapidly increase, primarily due to the Rubin Observatory, NEO Surveyor \citep{2023PSJ.....4..224M}, and NEOMIR \citep{2024EPSC...17..882L}.
+These newly discovered asteroids will potentially have nonzero impact probabilities and require rapid prediscovery searches.
 Our prediscovery pipeline is designed to carry out this task on wide-field surveys extending years into the past from the discovery date.
 The resulting prediscovery identifications extend asteroid arcs, improve orbit determinations, and ultimately strengthen planetary defense capabilities.
-In this paper, we demonstrate the method with difference imaging produced by ZTF over approximately 6 years from 2018 to 2024.
+In this paper, we demonstrate the method with difference imaging produced by ZTF over approximately 6~yr from 2018 to 2024.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:data} outlines the ZTF survey data used in this paper.
-In Sec.~\ref{sec:Methods}, we describe our pipeline in detail, including the orbit fitting procedure, numerical propagation, and our candidate detection and statistical linking algorithms.
-In Sec.~\ref{sec:results}, we quantify the prediscovery potential of ZTF and demonstrate successful prediscovery of the near-Earth asteroids 2021~DG1 and 2025~FU24 in archival data.
-Finally, Sec.~\ref{sec:conclusions} summarizes our findings, outlines future directions for scaling our prediscovery pipeline, and discusses prospects for application to other survey datasets.
+In Section~\ref{sec:Methods}, we describe our pipeline in detail, including the orbit fitting procedure, numerical propagation, and our candidate detection and statistical linking algorithms.
+In Section~\ref{sec:results}, we quantify the prediscovery potential of ZTF and demonstrate successful prediscovery of the NEAs 2021~DG1 and 2025~FU24 in archival data.
+Finally, Section~\ref{sec:conclusions} summarizes our findings, outlines future directions for scaling our prediscovery pipeline, and discusses prospects for application to other survey datasets.